leamars/DataTrack/README.md

 * Working with 3rd party tools
 * Investigating suspicious experiment results from 3rd party tools
 * Identifying anomalies in core user funnels and finding explanations
-* Helping others intrepret data and creating visualizations and reports to promote data literacy
+* Helping others interpret data and creating visualizations and reports to promote data literacy

-On the other hand, I was also upset that many DataCampers on Slack felt like they didn't learn enough from DataCamp to be able to find a job in data.
-I've seen a couple of my friends struggle with this as well, so I was compelled to construct a track to give you the real-world experience needed to work:
+On the other hand, I was also upset that many DataCampers on Slack felt like they didn't learn enough from DataCamp to find a job in data.
+I've seen a couple of my friends struggle with this as well, so I felt compelled to construct a track to give learners the real-world experience needed to work:
 * Reading documentation
 * Writing documentation
 * Writing "Pythonic" code